-- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken - be aware that the individual may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful.
+- listen carefully - avoid asking leading questions - observe their behaviour - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken - be aware that the individual may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful.
 Staff should exercise professional curiosity and speak to the DSL if they have concerns - determine how best to build trusted relationships with children and young people which facilitate communication

-All concerns, discussions and decisions (together with reasons) made under these procedures should be recorded in writing using the online recording system MyConcern.
+All concerns, discussions and decisions (including the rationale for those decisions) made under these procedures should be recorded in writing using the online recording system MyConcern.
+This includes instances where referrals were or were not made to another agency, such as children's social care or the Prevent programme.
 This will help if/when responding to any complaint about the way a case has been handled.
 The record should include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, the decision reached and the outcome.
-This information is kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts one and two of KCSIE.
+This information should be kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in Parts one and two of KCSIE.